lutz1nger/cs50p-notes-and-solutions/lecture-2-loops/notes-2.md

 + used for repeated actions

 ### WHILE LOOP
-+ while loop is executed while a condition is TRUE
++ while loop is executed while a condition is True
 ```python
 while condition:
 ```